btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 `/proc` is a pseudo-filesystem that is created by the kernel and is an interface to kernel data structures.
 Essentially, this means that user space can get information from the kernel and set properties that are read from the kernel by reading from and writing to these files.

 We're interested in the `/proc` filesystem because of its detailed information about all of the running processes.
-When, for example, the `ps` command is executed, it reads its information from `/proc`.
-So, creating an unshared `pid` namespace isn't simply specifying the option as part of the `unshare` command; we need to also tell the kernel to create a new `/proc` filesystem, in which it will write **only** process information for the new namespace.
+When, for example, the [`ps`] command is executed, it reads its information from `/proc`.
+So, when creating an unshared `pid` namespace, it's not enough to simply specify the option as part of the `unshare` command (i.e., `unshare --pid`); we also need to tell the kernel to create a new `/proc` filesystem, in which it will write **only** process information for the new namespace.

+> This is crucially important because we don't want a child namespace to have a view of its parents `pid` namespace and all of its running processes.
+Allowing this would be giving away a lot of unintended information that could perhaps be used for nefarious purposes.

 But, wait, there is *already* a `/proc` filesystem!
-Won't a new `/proc` filesystem interfere with this older one?
+Won't a new `/proc` filesystem interfere or conflict with this older one?
 Indeed it would, observant grasshopper.

 What we need is to create another, different view of the filesystem for the new process.
-Perhaps we could install another [`rootfs`] within this filesystem, and then **change** the **root** of the filesystem to this new `rootfs`.
+Perhaps we could install another [`rootfs`] within this filesystem, and then **change the root** of the filesystem to this new `rootfs`.

 This will change the root of what the process can see, essentially restricting its access and what it can do (for example, the new root filesystem may only have a small fraction of the binaries that are available in the main root filesystem).
 There are many upsides to this (for example, greater security), as evidenced by the fact that `chroot`s have been used in the Unix world for decades.